What is Responsive Mobile Web Design?

 Smart Phones VS PC Desktops

 If you're worried about this, you're not alone.
 Just as companies realized, circa 1996, that they needed to create a website to remain relevant to consumers, history is repeating itself in mobile.
-By 2013, more people will use mobile phones than PCs to get online, according to Gartner.
-In mid-2011, we also reached the point at which consumers were spending more time on their mobile devices than on their PCs.
+The above statistics prove that more people are using phones than PCs to get online.
+Studies have also shown that consumers were spending more time on their mobile devices than on their PCs.

 Why you should have a responsive website?